calebjohn24/calebjohn24/README.md

-### Hi there 👋 I'm a developer, entrepreneur, student, and tech enthusiast form Seattle, WA.
+### Hi there 👋 I'm a developer, entrepreneur, student, and tech enthusiast from Seattle, WA.

 ### I'm currently working on <a href="https://pongoai.com">PongoAI</a> to help businesses use NLP to analyze feedback and surveys